Skip to content

 AWS MSK

-Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully managed service that allows you to build and run applications that process streaming data using Apache Kafka.
+Amazon Managed Streaming for Apache Kafka (Amazon MSK) is a fully managed service that enables building and running applications that process streaming data using Apache Kafka.

 Configuration